luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

    block_2 -->|Prev Hash| block_1
 ```

-This chain reaction is what makes the blockchain's history so difficult to
+This chain reaction makes the blockchain's history so difficult to change.
-change.
-To successfully alter a past block, an attacker would need to re-do the
-work for that block and all subsequent blocks.
-Bitcoin's consensus mechanism,
-Proof of Work (PoW), makes this computationally and economically impractical.
 To
+successfully alter a past block, an attacker must redo the work for that block
+and all subsequent blocks.
+Bitcoin's consensus mechanism, Proof of Work (PoW)
-produce a new valid block, network participants known as "miners" select a set
+makes this computationally and economically impractical.
+To produce a new valid
+block, network participants known as "miners" select a set of unconfirmed
-of unconfirmed transactions and compete to find a valid hash for the new block's
+transactions and compete to find a valid hash for the new block's header that
-header that meets a specific difficulty target.
-This process involves repeatedly
+meets a specific difficulty target.
+This process involves repeatedly hashing the
-hashing the block header with a different random value (called a nonce) until a
+block header with a different random value (called a nonce) until a valid
-valid solution is found.
-The network automatically adjusts this difficulty
+solution is found.
+The network automatically adjusts this difficulty target
-target approximately every two weeks to ensure that, on average, a new block is
+approximately every two weeks to ensure that, on average, a new block is added
-added to the chain roughly every 10 minutes.
+to the chain roughly every 10 minutes.

 The existence of a long chain of blocks, each secured by this intensive work,
 proves that the history of transactions is authentic and cannot be changed
 without re-expending an infeasible amount of energy.
-To incentivize this
+Miners receive a reward to
-computationally expensive work, miners receive a reward.
-The first transaction
+incentivize this computationally expensive work.
+The first transaction in any
-in any block is a special coinbase transaction, created by the miner, which
+block is a special coinbase transaction, created by the miner, which serves two
-serves two purposes: it mints entirely new bitcoins (the "block subsidy") and
+purposes: it mints entirely new bitcoins (the "block subsidy") and collects the
-collects the fees from all other transactions included in the block.
-The block
+fees from all other transactions included in the block.
+The block subsidy is a
-subsidy is a fixed amount that diminishes over time, halving approximately every
+fixed amount that diminishes over time, halving approximately every four years
-four years (or 210,000 blocks) to control the currency's supply, ensuring a
+(or 210,000 blocks) to control the currency's supply, ensuring a maximum of 21
-maximum of 21 million bitcoins will ever exist.
+million bitcoins will ever exist.

 This system creates a market for block space.
 Each Bitcoin block is limited in
 the amount of data it can contain, currently capped at 4 million weight units (a
 modern measurement that replaced the simple byte count).
 Because space in each
 new block is scarce, users who want to ensure their transactions are confirmed
 quickly must include a transaction fee.
-Miners, who are economically rational,
+Economically rational miners will
-will prioritize transactions with higher fees to maximize their reward from the
+prioritize transactions with higher fees to maximize their reward from the
 coinbase transaction.
 This creates a competitive fee market where users
 effectively bid to have their transactions included in the next block, forming a
 crucial part of Bitcoin's economic security model that will sustain the network